scholarslab/docs.neatline.org/installing-neatline.md

 **NEW for Neatline 2.5.2:**

-Neatline Users must now specify a Google Maps API Key as a configuration step after installing the **Neatline** plugin.
+Neatline users must now specify a Google Maps API Key as a configuration step after installing the **Neatline** plugin.

 ## Configuring the Neatline Plugin